 Ravetz, C (1979) Yoga.
 (Letter.)
 British Journal of Occupational Therapy, 42(12), 338.

-Shannahoff-Khalsa, DS (2004) An introduction to Kundalini yoga meditation techniques that are specific for the treatment of psychiatric disorders.
+Shannahoff-Khalsa, DS (2004) An introduction to Kundalini yoga meditation techniques that are specific for treating psychiatric disorders.
 Journal of Alternative and Complementary Medicine, 10(1), 91–101.

 Shannahoff-Khalsa, DS, Sramek, BB, Kennel, MB, Jamieson, SW (2004) Hemodynamic observations on a yogic breathing technique claimed to help eliminate and prevent heart attacks: A pilot study.
 Journal of Alternative and Complementary Medicine, 10(5), 757–66.